ynshung/better-yt-shorts/README.md

 ### Notice: Chrome Web Store Takedown

 We have reuploaded the extension under a new link above as the previous one was taken down due to trademark issue.
+The original extension had a total of 25K installs, 16K active users and 4.59★ rating.
 We hope the original link will be restored soon, if possible.
 We apologize for any inconvenience caused.

 ### Guide to load the extension manually (unpacked)